-We have made substantial progress towards demonstrating a monthly launch production capability during the first two quarters of 2022, with a goal of reaching an even more frequent launch production capability in the future.
-When we refer to a "commercial launch," we mean a launch conducted under an FAA commercial launch license.
+We are on track to achieve a monthly launch capability by accelerating production of our launch vehicles by the end of 2022, with a goal of reaching an even more frequent launch capability in the future.
+When we refer to a

+"commercial launch," we mean a launch conducted under an FAA commercial launch license.
 With binding agreements for launches, our contracted revenue is significant, and we are in active discussions with numerous potential customers, including government agencies and private satellite companies, to add to our contracted revenue.

 In December 2020, we successfully launched Rocket 3.2 to an altitude of 380 km, demonstrating orbital launch capability.
 We improved propellant depletion controls to address the findings from the December 2020 flight.
 In August 2021, we attempted a flight with launch vehicle LV0006, but the mission was aborted.
 During liftoff, fuel and liquid oxygen leaked from the propellant supply system attached to the launch vehicle.
 The leaked propellants mixed and ignited, which disabled one of the five first-stage engines.
 We analyzed the cause of the anomaly and implemented certain design changes to avoid having this issue in future.
 On November 20, 2021, we launched launch vehicle LV0007 into orbit at an inclination of 86.0 degrees, an altitude of 500 km and velocity of 7.61 km/s, making Astra one of the fastest privately-funded U.S. company to successfully demonstrated the orbital placement of a test payload.
 Astra achieved this goal in approximately five years from inception.
 We commenced paid commercial launch services in 2022 and on February 10, 2022, Astra launched launch vehicle LV0008.
 After a nominal first stage flight, the payload fairing did not fully deploy prior to the upper stage ignition due to an electrical issue which, together with a software issue, resulted in the upper stage not reaching orbit and the end of the mission.
 Through our investigation process, we identified and have since corrected the issues that caused the error in the payload fairing's deployment and addressed the software issue.
 On March 15, 2022, we conducted an orbital launch for three customers of Spaceflight, Inc. and confirmed our first delivery of customer payloads into Earth orbit.
-On June 12, 2022, we conducted our first launch for NASA's TROPICS-1 mission on our launch vehicle LV0010.
-While we had a nominal first stage flight, our upper stage shut down early and we did not deliver the payloads into low Earth orbit.
 To conduct our launches, we are required to receive commercial space transportation licenses from the FAA.
-Any delays in commencing our commercial launch operations, including due to delays or cost overruns in obtaining FAA licenses or other regulatory approvals for future versions of our launch vehicles or at future spaceports, could adversely impact our results and growth plans.
+Any delays in commencing our commercial launch operations, including due to delays or cost overruns in obtaining FAA licenses or other regulatory approvals for future versions of our launch vehicles or at future spaceports, could adversely impac